Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/04_Software_stack.md

 EasyBuild uses a build recipe for each individual package, or better said, each individual module as it is possible to install more than one software package in the same module.
 That installation description relies on either a generic or a specific installation process provided by an easyblock.
-The build recipes are called easyconfig files or simply easyconfigs are are Python files with the extension `.eb`.
+The build recipes are called easyconfig files or simply easyconfigs and are Python files with the extension `.eb`.

 The typical steps in an installation process are: